 We will fund projects with costs calculated using the Commissions and Capacity Building Costs Spreadsheet.
-We will consider costs calculated differently or presented in another format but reserve the right to refuse funding.
-If you choose to calculate costs differently, we strongly suggest you explain your reasons in your project design (PD).
+We will only consider costs calculated differently or presented in another format in exceptional circumstances and when agreed in advance by us.
 If you are receiving Historic England funding for other project work (see Guidance for Tendered Projects) day rates should be consistent between projects.